SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: DESIGN AND METHOD

 From the nonlinear simulation, deformation of the half bellow module and its von Mises stress distribution can be obtained (bottom of Fig.~\ref{fig:surrogate}C).
-By using the displacement of a group of points at the end of the cylinder, the angular deflection $\theta$ of the bellow module can be calculated (see details in Supplemental Data A).
+By using the displacement of a group of points at the end of the cylinder, the angular deflection $\theta$ of the bellow module can be calculated (see details of the FEM and material model in Supplementary Data A).

-\subsubsection{Surrogate Model Trained via an ANN}
+\subsubsection{Surrogate Model Trained via an ANN ~ ~ ~}

 To generate the surrogate model, a feedforward ANN (top of Fig.~\ref{fig:surrogate}D) was constructed with an input layer of five neurons for the input data (consisting of four geometric parameters and the actuation pressure based on Table~\ref{tab:dataset}, two hidden layers of twenty neurons each and an output layer of one neuron for the corresponding output data (angular deflection).
 The mean squared error (MSE) served as the performance function.
-The Bayesian Regularisation backpropagation is used as the training function.
+The Bayesian Regularization backpropagation is used as the training function.

 The pre-collected FEM simulation dataset is randomly divided into training and test sets (80\% and 20\%, respectively) and trained until 1000 epochs have been reached.
 After training, the MSE reaches below $10^{-6}$ for both training and test data (bottom of Fig.~\ref{fig:surrogate}D).
-This pre-trained network will be then used as the surrogate model in the form of $\theta = f(r_{in}, t, R, l, P)$ to quickly predict the angular deflection of the bellow SPA module for a given set of design parameters, allowing for efficient design exploration and optimisation.
+This pre-trained network will be then used as the surrogate model in the form of $\theta = f(r_{in}, t, R, l, P)$ to quickly predict the angular deflection of the bellow-SPA module for a given set of design parameters, allowing for efficient design exploration and optimization.